-So as a marketer you want to know how location can help you to reach your marketing goals?
+So as a marketer you want to know how location-based marketing can help you to reach your marketing goals?

 It’s time to take a serious look at location.
 Big data is tearing up the rulebook in a number of different industries.
 This trend continues with data-driven marketing becoming the new normal.
 Mobile has changed many things, but it’s having a huge effect on the way that markers are using data to reach their goals.